Excel VBA: Turn Off the “On Error Resume Next”

 Run the VBA Code to Turn Off the On Error Resume Next Statement

-• After completing the above process you will be able to turn off the On Error Resume Next statement that has been given in the below screenshot.
+After completing the above process you will be able to turn off the On Error Resume Next statement as in the below screenshot.

 Run the VBA Code to Turn Off the On Error Resume Next Statement